-Students interested in entering the growing field of health care may find themselves weighing the pros and cons of certain occupations within the medical industry.
-This is certainly a wise endeavor since there are so many different positions within healthcare that one can assume.
-Moreover, each of these roles comes with its own issues to consider such as required education, job outlook, and pay, for example.
+Are you one of the many students interested in entering the growing field of health care?
+If so, you may find yourself weighing the pros and cons of certain occupations within the medical industry.
+This is certainly wise since there are so many different positions within health care that one can assume.
+Moreover, each of these roles comes with its own issues to consider.
+Some of these factors include required education, job outlook, and pay, for example.

-One of the many sub-fields of the vast healthcare industry is the sub-field of anesthesiology.
-Anesthesiology is a branch of medicine that deals with the administration of pain-relieving drugs to patients undergoing a surgical operation or procedure.
-Within the field of anesthesiology are various healthcare occupations, but the two most prominent are nurse anesthetists and anesthesiologists.
+One of the many sub-fields of the vast healthcare industry is anesthesiology.
+Anesthesiology is a branch of medicine that deals with the administration of pain-relieving drugs.
+Anesthesia is usually administered to patients undergoing surgical operations or other major medical procedures.
+Within the field of anesthesiology are various healthcare providers on an anesthesia team.
+The two most prominent are nurse anesthetists and anesthesiologists.

-The terms anesthetist and anesthesiologist are often used interchangeably with many people thinking these two medical professionals are the same and have the same duties and responsibilities.
+The terms anesthetist and anesthesiologist are often used interchangeably outside of the medical field.
+This is because many people think these two medical professionals have the same duties and responsibilities regarding pain management.
 Surprising to many, these are two different professionals.
-While they both deal with anesthesia and patient care, they’re very different and have different educational requirements.
-Individuals interested in pursuing careers in anesthesia should know the vital information on both professions.
+Both administer anesthesia and patient care.
+Yet, they’re very different jobs and have different educational requirements.
+Individuals interested in pursuing careers in anesthesia should be knowledgeable of both professions.

 To get to the crux of the issue, let’s start with two basic questions:

 What is a Nurse Anesthetist?
 CRNA vs Anesthesiologist